 - students attend some classes with non-disabled peers

-- promotes a sense of “difference” or “otherness” instead of similarity and connectedness
+- a sense of “difference” or “otherness” is promoted instead of similarity and connectedness

 In order for society to treat all human beings with dignity and respect, we must become familiar with differences and be comfortable, not just being around persons with disabilities, but fully accepting those who are differently-abled as equals and acknowledge each person for their full potential.
 Inclusion is one step toward this future.